orb-lang/qor/doc/md/core/set.md

 in the parameter order, but with no `nil` values for elements which were not removed\.

+TBH I'm not persuaded this is a good thing to offer, mutating sets by building them up \(for instance in a loop\) is a reasonable pattern but this makes them *actually mutable* in a way we shouldn't need to support\.

 ```lua
 insert = assert(table.insert)
 function Set.remove(set, ...)